openai/openai-python/README.md

 ### Making custom/undocumented requests

-This library is typed for convenient access the documented API.
+This library is typed for convenient access to the documented API.

 If you need to access undocumented endpoints, params, or response properties, the library can still be used.